 Industry Analysis & Industry Trends

-Biotechnology companies are often spin-offs from research started in higher education, public and not-for-profit research organisations.
-While a large amount of biotech research and development is funded by receipts from capital raisings and from interest income earned on cash balances, research in the industry is largely funded by government and non-profit organisations.
+Biotechnology companies are often spin-offs of research started in higher education, public and not-for-profit research organisations.
+While a large amount of biotech research and development is funded by selling company stock or from interest income, research in the industry is largely funded by government and non-profit organisations.
 Nonetheless, the private sector is increasing its contribution... purchase to read more